roopeshor/C/README.md

     );
   ```
 ### Publish
- Is your extension is Useful?
+ Is your addon is Useful?
 Add it to our ```Extenstions``` folder by opening a pull request.
- > Note: Test your extension before publishing.
+ > Note: Test your addon before publishing.